Active Writing (Part 1): Active Voice

 Active writing… the antithesis of passive writing.
 Friends who write and creative writing teachers, editors and agents, publishers and critics and helpful relatives at Thanksgiving dinner—they’re always imploring us to “Write active, not passive.”
 So what part of the creative writing process—voice, style or composition—should continually sparkle with activity?

-Remember Rule #8—Keep your characters moving.
+Remember Rule #8: Keep your characters moving.
 Inhale or Exhale.
 A fiction writer constantly, continually pushes a character toward conflict, or pulls her away again.
-Active Writing breathes passionate resonance into your storytelling (and style, and voice) at the appropriate times.
 Anybody who’s ever read a great work of fiction can pretty much intuit an inhale from an exhale, and you’ll discover a quite different form of active voice at play in each element.
 Think of a fictive inhalation as being plot driven, visually stimulating and action-oriented.
 A fictive exhalation is more character-oriented; emotional, thoughtful, psychological or spiritual.

 Stop me if you’ve heard this one: Show, don’t tell.
 (And a bit more about the specifics here, but keep reading…!)

 Show, don’t tell.
 Meaning… show the reader the gleam of the diamond, the glint of hard steel, the fragrance of new blossoms in the spring—and not simply tell the reader, it’s a rock, it’s a sword, it was warm.

 When you tell a story in passive voice, you’re providing a bare-bones, superficial glimpse through a dispassionate, authorial (a.k.a.: omniscient) voice.
 For example: